HdHamid/SQL-server/DimDateSolution01.md

 ------================================================

 drop table if exists #DimDate
-select Frdt as PERSIANDATE ,FrDay as PersianDay,SeqPersianYearMonth into #DimDate from StockMarketDW.DW.DimDate
+select Frdt as PERSIANDATE ,FrDay as PersianDay,SeqPersianYearMonth,SeqID into #DimDate from StockMarketDW.DW.DimDate